The relative trace formula in electromagnetic scattering and boundary layer operators: Laplace operators on the interior domain

-In the case of smooth boundary the form-domain of the interior relative Laplace operator equals $H^1(\Omega,\C^3)$.
+In the case of smooth boundary the form-domain of the interior relative Laplace operator is contained in $H^1(\Omega,\C^3)$.
 In the more general Lipschitz case this is no longer true, but it is known that the form domain is contained in $H^\frac{1}{2}(\Omega,\C^3)$ (see \cite{costabelremark}*{Theorem 2} and also \cite{MR1899489}).
 This is compactly embedded in $L^2(\Omega,\C^3)$ and therefore the interior relative Laplace operator has purely discrete spectrum.
 We have the classical Hodge-Helmholtz decomposition

 into an orthogonal direct sum.
 Here $\mathcal{H}^1(\Omega)= \mathrm{\ker}(\Delta_{\Omega,\rel})$ is the finite dimensional space of harmonic vector fields satisfying the relative boundary conditions.
 We will see in Section \ref{cohosubsec} that in fact the assumption that $M$ is connected implies that $\mathcal{H}^1(\Omega) = \{0\}$.